grimme-lab/qc2-teaching/doc/apps-ex.rst

 1. Create structures and calculate the energies of the reactants (one calculation for each reactant) in the gas-phase and at |eps| = 32 (methanol).
 Use the hybrid functional PW6B95 with a def2-TZVP basis and D3 dispersion correction.
-Example for the preparation:
+Keep in mind that you also have to specify the charge and the solvent model in the ``control`` file, *e.g.*:

    .. code-block:: none

-      cefine -bas def2-TZVP -func pw6b95 -chrg -1.0 -cosmo 32.0 -d3
+      :linenos:

+      $eht charge=-1 unpaired=0
+      $cosmo
+        epsilon=32.0

 2. To create the potential energy curves, use the shell script below.
 The script loops over all distances.
-For each distance it creates a new directory, calls ``cefine``, performs the constrained geometry optimization and writes the electronic energy (not necessarily your final reaction energy) into a file called ``results.dat``.
+For each distance it creates a new directory, performs the constrained geometry optimization and writes the electronic energy (not necessarily your final reaction energy) into a file called ``results.dat``.
    Create a new directory and copy and paste the script to a file named ``run-scan.sh``.

    .. code-block:: bash